damoster/ml_gender_name/README.md

 # ML name gender server

 ## Overview
-Machine learning application server with endpoints for
+Machine learning application server with endpoints to interact with the namge gender machine learning model.
+Documentation of the endpoints can be found in the swagger/swagger.yml file.

 ## Requirements
 Python 3.6.5+